Home / European Travel Guides / Visiting Santa in Lapland: Complete Travel Guide, Costs & Tips

 How to Get to Lapland

-Getting to Lapland is easier than many people think, especially during the Christmas season when airlines add extra flights.
+Getting to Lapland is far easier than many first-time visitors initially expect, especially during the winter season when airlines dramatically increase direct services into northern Finland.

 Lapland Activities Beyond Visiting Santa